HomeFinding Aids to the CollectionsFinding Aid to the Papers of A. Richard Thompson, 1963-2010

 From 1956 to 1957 he worked with E.M.
 I. Electronics Ltd., Feltham, Middlesex, on missile guidance and telemetry problems.
 He joined the staff of Harvard University, and was Research Associate until 1961 and Research Fellow from 1961-1962.
 He worked in solar radio astronomy at the Fort Davis, Texas, Radio Astronomy Station of Harvard College Observatory.
 He was at Stanford University from 1962-1972, where he was involved in design and construction of the five-element synthesis array, and from 1966-1972 held a concurrent visiting appointment at Owens Valley Radio Observatory.

-From 1978 forward he has been active in frequency coordination for radio astronomy through the International Telecommunications Union R (ITU-R) [formerly CCIR, International Radio Consultative Committee], Committee on Radio Frequencies (CORF) of the National Academy of Sciences, and Interunion Commission on Frequency Allocations for Radioastronomy and Space Science (IUCAF), and served from 1986-1989 as the American Astronomical Society’s representative to the U.S. National Committee of the International Union of Radio Scientists (URSI).
+From 1978 into the early 2000s, he was active in frequency coordination for radio astronomy through the International Telecommunications Union R (ITU-R) [formerly CCIR, International Radio Consultative Committee], Committee on Radio Frequencies (CORF) of the National Academy of Sciences, and Interunion Commission on Frequency Allocations for Radioastronomy and Space Science (IUCAF), and served from 1986-1989 as the American Astronomical Society’s representative to the U.S. National Committee of the International Union of Radio Scientists (URSI).
 He chaired CORF’s Radio Astronomy Subcommittee from 1980-1986, and was IUCAF Secretary from 1982-1988.
 He was the International Astronomical Union’s representative to ITU-R (November 1985-2000) and to IUCAF (August 1991-August 2000).

 He chaired the Local Organizing Committees for IAU Symposium 97 on Extragalactic Radio Sources, held in Albuquerque NM in 1981, and for the NRAO Workshop on Synthesis Imaging held in Socorro NM in 1982.